Mastering the Art of Newborn Animal Care on Small Farms

 Time to read 5 min

-The prospect of newborn animals on your small farm or homestead can be both joyous and intimidating, especially for the first-timer.
-Whatever the animal, making sure your birthing pen and supplies are ready to go is important, sometimes even critical.
+The prospect of newborn animal care on your small farm or homestead can be both joyous and intimidating, especially for the first-timer.
+Whatever the animal, making sure your birthing pen setup and supplies are ready to go is important, sometimes even critical.
 Giving birth is stressful for any mother, all newborns are vulnerable, and both may need your assistance.
-With a little preparation, you can mitigate mortalities and help ensure your newborn livestock grows into healthy animals.
+With a little preparation, you can mitigate mortalities and help ensure your livestock birthing preparation goes smoothly and your newborn livestock grows into healthy animals.

 A clean and dry pen is always the way to go.
 Make sure to have a healthy supply of bedding available.
 You will want plenty of warm bedding, especially after delivery.
 Straw or hay is preferable to sawdust which can be an eye, nose, and umbilical irritant.

-While most animals will get the necessary warmth they'll need from the mother, in cold months especially, it’s smart to have a heat lamp on hand.
+While most animals will get the necessary warmth they'll need from the mother, in cold months especially, it’s smart to have a heat lamp for newborn livestock .
 Affix the lamp about 24 inches from all materials; particularly dry bedding and old paneling.

 As with any expectant mother, try to keep noise and general hubbub to a minimum, you want a relaxed mom for the big job ahead.